 - Skeleton and muscle and cell biology

-You will also complete a unit of study skills designed to support your skills in research techniques, report writing, presentation skills and academic English.
+You can expect to complete a unit of study skills designed to support your skills in research techniques, report writing, presentation skills and academic English.
 This will help you develop the skills needed to approach and complete the range of assessments on the course.
-You’ll have support from a personal tutor who will guide you through your studies and support you in your university application.
+A personal tutor will guide you through your studies and support you in your university application.

 As the majority of our Access students are returning to learning as adults, we consider a range of experience when accepting students onto an Access programme.
 All students will be assessed to see what level they are learning at, particularly the level of English and maths skills, as these will be key to success whilst on a programme at Nottingham College.
 Your experience and level of study will be assessed at interview and this will determine your offer of a place at College.